Domestic and family violence is often mistakenly thought to only involve physical abuse, but this isn’t always the case.

 - Threatening to take the children away from you.

-Multiple types of domestic violence may be present in one relationship, and behaviours can sometimes escalate and change from one type of violence to another.
-People who have experienced domestic violence describe how their abusive partner or family member would use different behaviours together to restrict and control their lives.
+Multiple types of DFV may be present in one relationship, and behaviours can sometimes escalate and change from one type of violence to another.
+People who have experienced DFV describe how the user of violence would use different behaviours together to restrict and control their lives.

-Generally, people who use violence will attempt to minimise the victim-survivor’s protests or resistance to their treatment.
-If the victim-survivor calls out the behaviour, the perpetrator either refuses to change, or their behaviour becomes worse.
+Generally, people who use violence will attempt to minimise the victim survivor’s protests or resistance to their treatment.
+If the victim survivor calls out the behaviour, the user of violence either refuses to change, or their behaviour becomes worse.

-Is all bad behaviour in relationships classed as domestic violence?
+Is all bad behaviour in relationships classed as domestic and family violence?

-Some of the behaviours mentioned above, if they occur in isolation, may not necessarily constitute domestic violence.
+Some of the behaviours mentioned above, if they occur in isolation, may not necessarily constitute DFV.
 For example, yelling at your partner or calling them names may be hurtful, but may not be abusive if it happens in isolation.

 Similarly, accumulating hidden debts may be indicative of a gambling or other issue, rather than an intentional attempt to deceive someone’s partner.

-To understand whether someone’s behaviour towards their partner or other family member is considered domestic violence, we sometimes need to look beyond individual incidents and analyse the potential perpetrator’s behaviour over time.
-If the person is using these harmful behaviours to control another person’s actions, it would usually be considered domestic or family violence.
+To understand whether someone’s behaviour towards their partner or other family member is considered DFV, we sometimes need to look beyond individual incidents and analyse the potential user of violence’s behaviour over time.
+If the person is using these harmful behaviours to control another person’s actions, it would usually be considered domestic and family violence.

 The difference between domestic violence and family violence